YeisonAndreyLiCe/portfolio/src/blog/concurrency-and-multithreading.md

 ### 2. **In Python**

 Python is also single-threaded by default, but you can use multithreading or multiprocessing to achieve concurrency.
-However, due to Python’s Global Interpreter Lock (GIL), some operations are not thread-safe unless properly managed.
+However, due to Python's Global Interpreter Lock (GIL), some operations are not thread-safe unless properly managed.